cloudmaven/documentation/pages/aws/aws_hipaa.md

 As SCE builder your absolute First Priority Step 0 Must Do is to designate to AWS and DLT that the account you are using involves PII/PHI/HIPAA data.
+Contact DLT (the AWS account provider) with your account number using email address *cloud@dlt.com*.
+Your message should be to the effect that this account will work with PHI.

 #### Cost tracking and cost reduction

 - This will be a multi-day effort.
 Shut down instances to save money at the end of the day.
-- Tags... kilroy

 #### CIDR block specification